 Formalized relationship documents are something I have advised on throughout my career — at both the PTO-level and with First Nations.
 Now, as a senior advisor of the Regional Chief, Isadore Day, I am working on various matters in implementing this Political Accord alongside the various Directors of the Chiefs of Ontario organization.
 The PC is instrumental in making this more formal relationship work, and I have the privilege of working with the Directors as well.
 From my experiences in these roles, I would like to offer some personal reflections, one year out from when we signed the Political Accord.

-On August 24, 2015, I had the honour of being present for the signing of the Political Accord.
+On August 24, 2015, I had the honor of being present for the signing of the Political Accord.
 I was then Chief of Couchiching First Nation.
 I was not as informed of the negotiations and high-level strategy that the PC representatives had taken with this document then.
 Now, I understand the waterfall of responsibilities and commitments within this short document.
 Foundationally, the Province of Ontario recognizes the important goal of First Nation self-government for the collective good of Ontario.
 In order to assist in that goal there are now important discussions around inherent rights and Indigenous jurisdiction.

 This is the important project of the Political Accord, in my opinion, co-jurisdiction.
 Child well-being jurisdiction is being discussed with representatives across the Province all in the same room with First Nation’s political and technical representatives.
 This work will require policy-wide approval across the Government of Ontario.
 The idea of these frank and concrete discussions is that it will open the door for the substantive bilateral tables for the Anishinabek Nation, Grand Council Treaty #3, Association of Iroquois and Allied Indians, Six Nations, and others once Ontario’s jurisdiction is disentangled from Indigenous child care services.
 At this point, it is only a project, but with these discussions some seeds are sown to create “believers” in First Nation jurisdiction within the Ministry.